The Westinghouse Roaster

 John s Westinghouse Roaster Rotisserie attachment John s Westinghouse Roaster Rotisserie attachment

-John's Rotisserie Set
+John's Model RO-541W Rotisserie Set

 Click to Enlarge